rrovetto/Orbital-Space-Ontology-Project/index.md

 * Maritime & Emergency Response - credentials, training and experience available on request.

 ### History & Context
 Orbitology has fascinated me since my teens.
-In 2011 I thought of applying ontology to help with the orbital debris problem (1), after an orbital debris conference presentation in Boulder, Colorado mentioned the need for more debris data-integration and sharing.
-My idea was to (a) facilitate data sharing/integration so that more actionable knowledge of the orbital space environment can be achieved, and to (b) formally and ontologically represent orbital concepts and objects, while also exploring relevant philosophical questions.
-After years on path away from my orginial love of space, I was excited that this could be a way to return to it--by applying what I had studied so that I could continue my space education, and ideally finding a space career-path.
+In 2011 I thought of applying ontology to help with the orbital debris problem (1), after a space conference presentation in Colorado mentioned the need for more debris data-integration and sharing.
+My idea was to (a) facilitate data sharing/integration so that more actionable knowledge of the orbital space environment can be achieved, and to (b) ontologically represent orbital concepts and objects, while also exploring relevant philosophical questions.
+After a few years on a path away from my orginial love of space, I've wanted this idea to afford a return to it--by applying what I had studied so that I could continue my space education, and ideally finding a space career-path.
+This will be an example of how non-stem background and interdisciplinary studies can contribute to stem and enter the stem community.

 * I want my ontologies to be used by others
 * I want to help build ontologies for the space sector (orgs., agencies, academia or university projects, companies, etc.)